 ICTP: Over the past year, ransomware incidents still appeared to be occurring across the region.
 Are they still as huge a threat?

-The original interview can be found on the ICT Pulse website at: https://bit.ly/2JzAFce
+The entire interview can be found on the ICT Pulse website at: https://bit.ly/2JzAFce